Neurotoxin0/Integrated_Stress_Analysis_Using_EEG_and_ECG_Signals_with_Maching_Learning/README.md

 ---

 By following these instructions, anyone should be able to successfully set up and run the project.
-If you encounter any issues or have questions, feel free to contact xwang736@uottawa.ca and [xuyang's email].
+If you encounter any issues or have questions, feel free to contact xwang736@uottawa.ca and yxu319@uottawa.ca

 Thank you for using our project!